 - Do not restate your abstract word for word.

 - Organize a list of questions you think the judges will ask you and prepare/practice answers for them.
-A few common questions are listed below.
+Here are a few common questions:

 - Why is this research important?
 (Who cares if a rocket flies well?)